Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 BCA approval is a statutory process, but it is not a one-speed system.
 A submission for a small internal reconfiguration is not comparable to a proposal involving structural strengthening, façade changes, fire compartment adjustments, or industrial use requirements.

 The review duration depends first on scope.
-If the works affect structure, means of escape, regulated building elements, barrier-free access, or code compliance, the authority will naturally require a more detailed technical review.
+If the works affect structure, means of escape, regulated building elements, barrier-free access, or code compliance, the authority will naturally require a more detailed technical review to satisfy regulatory requirements.
 The second factor is submission quality.
 Drawings, calculations, forms, endorsements, and code references must be internally consistent.
 If they are not, the authority may issue comments that trigger another round of revisions.

 There is also a sequencing issue.
 Many building projects in Singapore do not pass through a single approval gate.
-They may involve BCA alongside URA, SCDF or FSSD, PUB, LTA, JTC, HDB, NEA, or other stakeholders, depending on the site and use.
-Even if BCA is efficient, the overall timeline can still move slowly if another approval sits upstream or downstream.
+They may involve the building and construction authority alongside the urban redevelopment authority, SCDF or FSSD, PUB, LTA, JTC, HDB, NEA, or other stakeholders, depending on the site and use.
+Even if BCA is efficient, the overall timeline can still move slowly if another approval sits upstream or downstream, including cases where written permission or valid planning permission is needed first.

-The stages that affect how long BCA approval takes
+The stages that affect how long building and construction authority (BCA) approval takes

 Most clients focus on the authority review window, but that is only one segment of the total timeline.
 The process usually starts with feasibility review.
-At this stage, the consultant checks the proposed scope against statutory requirements, available drawings, site conditions, and likely approval constraints.
+A good design process starts at the conceptual stage and requires a deep understanding of statutory requirements, available drawings, site conditions, and likely approval constraints.
 If this stage is skipped or rushed, the formal submission is more likely to attract comments later.

 The next stage is documentation.
-This includes architectural plans, structural details, calculations where required, specification notes, code compliance checks, and professional endorsements.
-For structural works, the involvement of the appropriate licensed professional is critical.
+This includes architectural plans, building plans, structural details, detailed structural plans, structural design calculations, specification notes, code compliance checks, and professional endorsements where required.
+For structural works, the involvement of the appropriate licensed professional is critical, and any structural plan submission should be handled by a registered professional engineer in the civil or structural discipline where required.
 If the project needs amendments during document preparation, the submission date itself can shift significantly.

-After lodgment, BCA reviews the proposal and may approve, approve subject to conditions, or issue comments requiring clarification or revision.
+After lodgment, BCA reviews the formal plan submission and may grant plan approval, approve subject to conditions, or issue comments requiring clarification or revision.
 Once comments are received, turnaround time depends on how quickly the project team can respond.
 A fast and technically complete response often matters as much as the original submission.

 Finally, approval does not always mean the project is ready to proceed without further action.
-There may still be permit conditions, inspections, supervision obligations, amended submissions during construction, or completion-related certifications that affect the overall delivery schedule.
+There may still be permit conditions, inspections, supervision obligations, amended submissions during construction, or completion-related certifications before parties can carry out structural works or commence structural works, all of which affect the overall delivery schedule.

-The most common cause is incomplete or inconsistent submission information.
+The most common cause is incomplete documentation or technical errors in the submission set.
 A plan set may show one arrangement while the structural calculation refers to another.
 Fire-related elements may not match the architectural layout.
 Existing building records may be outdated or unavailable.
-These issues force clarification before the authority can close its review.
+These issues force clarification before the authority can close its review, and repeated deficiencies can indicate poor submission quality and result in more written directions from the authority.

 Another frequent problem is underestimating the existing condition of the building.
-On older properties, actual site conditions often differ from legacy drawings.
+On older properties, actual site conditions often differ from legacy drawings, so early site investigation helps reduce redesign later.
 Once opening-up works or inspections reveal structural or service conflicts, the design may need revision.
 That adds time, even if the original intent was modest.

 Scope changes are another major factor.
 Owners and tenants sometimes revise layouts, loading requirements, façade treatments, or equipment positions after submission.
 Any meaningful change can trigger updated drawings and fresh technical checks.

 There is also a coordination issue across disciplines.
-BCA submissions are stronger when architecture, structure, M&E, fire safety, and compliance strategy are coordinated early.
+BCA submissions are stronger when project parties coordinate architecture, structure, M&E, fire safety, and compliance strategy early, with meticulous preparation before submission.
 If each package develops separately, review comments tend to surface later and multiply.

 What a realistic timeline looks like

-A realistic program should allow time for pre-submission checks, documentation, authority review, and at least one comment cycle.
-For a relatively straightforward submission, teams often plan for about 4 to 8 weeks from document preparation to approval, provided the scope is well defined and the building records are reliable.
+Approval duration commonly varies from about 3 to 8 weeks depending on complexity, so a realistic program should allow time for pre-submission checks, documentation, authority review, and at least one comment cycle.
+For a relatively straightforward submission, teams often plan for about 4 to 8 weeks from document preparation to approval, although timing still varies with project scale, provided the scope is well defined and the building records are reliable.

 For moderate complexity works, a safer expectation is 8 to 12 weeks or longer.
 That includes technical coordination, endorsement, possible authority queries, and revised submissions if needed.
-For major A&A works, industrial facilities, structural interventions, or projects with multiple authority touchpoints, the timeline may extend beyond that.
+Some structural plan applications without an accredited checker’s certificate may be processed in 7 days, depending on submission type and completeness.
+For major A&A works, industrial facilities, structural interventions, or projects with multiple authority touchpoints, the timeline may extend beyond that, especially where longer regulatory approval across agencies is needed.

 This is why experienced consultants usually avoid promising a fixed approval date too early.
 A more reliable approach is to assess the building type, proposed works, approval pathway, and consultant responsibilities before committing to a schedule.